 This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

-In this article, we will explore the VAT refund process in the UAE and Dubai, including eligibility requirements, documentation needed, and how to claim the refund.
-Read on to learn more about how you can save money on your next trip to the UAE or Dubai.
+In this article, Wego will explore the VAT refund process in the UAE and Dubai, including eligibility requirements, documentation needed, and how to claim the refund.
+Read on to learn more about how you can save money on your next trip to the country.

 The Value Added Tax (VAT) is a consumption tax that is added to the price of goods and services at each stage of the supply chain, from the initial production of the item to the final sale to the end consumer.
 VAT is a tax on the value added at each stage of production and distribution, hence the name “Value Added Tax”.